flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 $ flutter create --template=package hello
 ```

-This creates a package project in the `hello/`
+This creates a package project in the `hello`
 folder with the following content:

 **LICENSE**